xirf/latex_math_evaluator/ROADMAP.md

 **Rationale:** Current differentiation has basic simplification, but advanced symbolic manipulation would enable algebraic workflows and make derivative results more readable.

+> [!NOTE] > **Limitations:** Despite completion status, the symbolic algebra engine uses pattern-based local simplification, not a full Computer Algebra System (CAS).
+It does not provide canonical forms or general term collection.
+See [KNOWN_ISSUES.md](doc/KNOWN_ISSUES.md) for details.

 **Success Criteria:**

 - [x] Can simplify `(x+1)^2` to `x^2 + 2x + 1`